Michael A. Taylor Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Tigers pitching staff ranks 25th in the league.
+- The 8.4 strikeouts per nine innings put together by the Tigers pitching staff ranks 21st in MLB.

-- The Tigers have a 4.54 team ERA that ranks 23rd among all league pitching staffs.
+- The Tigers have the 22nd-ranked team ERA among all MLB pitching staffs (4.45).

-- The Tigers rank 20th in baseball in home runs surrendered (85 total, 1.2 per game).
+- Tigers pitchers combine to rank 19th in baseball in home runs surrendered (87 total, 1.2 per game).

-- Olson (0-2) gets the start for the Tigers, his third of the season.

-- In his last appearance on Wednesday, the right-hander tossed 3 1/3 innings against the Atlanta Braves, allowing six earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.